-- Melt stick of butter in 8x8 pan (I just stick it in the oven while it is preheating)
+- Melt the stick of butter in an 8x8 baking dish (I just stick it in the oven while it is preheating).1 stick butter

-- Use a big spoon and kinda set your peaches down all over the top of the batter, DON'T STIR.
+- Use a big spoon to set your peach slices down all over the top of the cobbler dough, but once again, DON'T STIR.
 They will sink down and it will all be fine.
 Just distribute them as best you can but don't move them around once you set them down.

-- If you want, sprinkle about a tablespoon of sugar and another teaspoon of cinnamon over the top of everything.
+- If you want, sprinkle about a tablespoon of sugar and another teaspoon of cinnamon over the top of your peach mixture.
 Sometimes I do this, sometimes I don't.

-- Bake for 45-55 minutes, or until it's set in the center and golden.
+- Bake for 45 to 55 minutes or until it's set in the center and golden brown on top.